Breaking News: CVS Buys Rite Aid, Bartell Drugs

 Rite Aid emerged from bankruptcy in September 2024 by reducing debt and closing about 500 stores nationwide.
 In the long term, though, this was not enough for the company to regain its financial footing, and it declared bankruptcy a second time in May 2025.

 CVS and Walgreens have also faced challenges this year.
 CVS has closed over 1000 stores and is experimenting with smaller stores that offer only prescription services rather than retail, and Walgreens Boots Alliance said in March it would become a privately held company this year after a private equity firm purchased it.
-That news follows a report in which Walgreens said it lost billions in sales and closed more than 10% of their locations.4-5
+That news follows a report in which Walgreens said it lost billions in sales and closed more than 10% of its locations.4-5

 Both CVS and Walgreens have experimented with other ways to remain relevant in the shifting pharmacy business landscape, including launching clinical trial services to help patients enroll and access drugs currently in development.
-CVS phased out this service after about 2 years, though Walgreens' program is still operational.6
+CVS phased out this service after about 2 years, although Walgreens' program is still operational.6